mhdawson/micro-app-simple-dashboard/README.md

 tls for the dashboard connection.
 See the documentation for the micro-app-framework for additional details.

-The following is an example of the configuration file:
+The following is an example configuration file:

 <PRE>
 {